Economist1895/iit-estimator/README.md

 ## Disclaimer

 This tool is for **estimation purposes only**.
-It is not affiliated with or endorsed by IRAS.
+It is not endorsed by IRAS yet.
 Tax rules are based on publicly available IRAS guidelines for YA 2026.
-Always verify your eligibility for reliefs and confirm your actual tax payable via [MyTax Portal](https://mytax.iras.gov.sg).
+Always verify your eligibility for reliefs and confirm your actual tax payable.

-## License

-MIT